StefaniRitter/github-actions-course/README.md

-# github-actions-course
+# GitHub Actions Course

-Repositório para exercícios do curso Github Actions
+Repository for exercises from the Github Actions course